9brada6/tabs-with-posts/development.md

     Plugins:

     - Say how YASR rating plugin setting works, and also put a link from settings.
+    - Say that YASR performance sucks when using to order by this plugin.(maybe say that also in settings).
     - Write in documentation that GamerZ like/dislike system is not working.

     Cache: Say how it works, and why is good to be enabled.